Get News & Updates Directly To Your Inbox

 A network includes hospitals, clinics, doctors, pharmacies and others who take part in your health plan.
 All of these network providers agree to work with your health plan.
 That helps keep your costs down.
 If you visit a doctor outside your network, you may pay more for your care.
-Those who do not have a contract in place to provide care are out-of-network.
+Providers who do not have a contract in place with your health plan are out-of-network.

 By staying in the network, you can take advantage of discounted rates and avoid surprise charges.
 That’s because in-network health providers and your health plan have agreed to a set price for each treatment or procedure in advance.

 Someone who is not in the network can charge higher prices for the same care.
 You may also have to pay a higher copay or deductible for out-of-network care.
 In some cases, you may even have to pay the full cost.

 Before you go anywhere for care, make sure the provider or facility is in your health plan network.
 You’ll receive the same quality health care you should expect from any provider at the most affordable cost to you.

 To find providers in your health plan’s network, log in to your Blue Access for MembersSM (BAMSM) account and click Find Care in the top navigation menu.
 Then search using the Provider Finder® tool.

 When you use a pharmacy that is in-network, you’ll save money.
 With some prescription drug plans, there can be another consideration.
 Along with in-network and out-of-network pharmacies, there may be a preferred pharmacy network in your plan benefits.
 If so, you’ll save the most money when you fill your prescriptions at preferred pharmacies.